jayaseelan94/Assessment-SpringBoot-Kafka-BookShopingCart/README.md

 # Kafka-SpringBoot-Microservice
-This project demonstrates a microservices architecture for a shopping cart system using Kafka for inter-service communication.
+This project demonstrates a microservices architecture for a Books shopping cart system using Kafka for inter-service communication.
 The system consists of two microservices: `cartService` and `PaymentService`, which communicate via Kafka using the "order-placed" event.

 ## Features